ml4design/ml4design.github.io/assets/notes/Lecture-6/Lecture-6.md

 	- $man$ is to $genius$ as $woman$ is to ==______==
 	- $woman$ is to $genius$ as $man$ is to ==______==

+Look for example at the four analogies in the slide.
+What are the right words to complete the analogies?

 ---

 	- $man$ is to $woman$ as $computer~programmer$ is to ==homemaker==